 - Allows the use of a hydration bladder in an external pocket

-- Front panel has bungee ties to allow user to store lightweights items and clothing
+- The front panel has bungee ties to allow the user to store lightweights items and clothing

 - Large main compartment with zippered mesh back panel pocket

-- Main compartment also has internal zippered pocket for organization
+- The main compartment also has an internal zippered pocket for organization

 - Osprey LidLock helmet attaching system on the front of daypack